I have a medical condition/disability. Does this affect my eligibility for a shelter?

 What do I do with my pet during an emergency?

 Service animals are permitted in General Population Shelters so long as the pet meets the requirements under Federal law.
 Visit ADA Requirements for Service Animals for additional information.
 If you have a service animal and evacuate to a shelter, make sure the animal has a collar with identification.
 Carry proof that the animal's vaccinations are up to date, and a copy of written instructions for your animal's care.
 You are responsible for caring for your service animal during your stay in a shelter.
 See the Emergency Checklist for pet items to bring to a shelter.

 Broward County has one pet-friendly General Population shelter at Millennium Middle School in Tamarac.
 Pre-registration of pets is required, and owners are expected to shelter with their pets and provide care for them.
 To register, call the Humane Society at 954-989-3977.
-Other than the pet-friendly shelter, General Population shelters do not accommodate animals other than service animals.
+Other than the pet-friendly shelter, General Population shelters do not accommodate pets other than service animals.

-If you plan to stay in a Special Needs shelter, call the Broward County Human Services Department at 954-357-6385 (TTY 954-357-5608) and they will help you make arrangements for the care of your pet.
+If you plan to stay in a Special Needs shelter, call Broward County Emergency Management at 954-831-3902 (TTY 954-831-3940) and they will help you make arrangements for the care of your pet.

 If I’m pre-registered for a shelter and/or transportation, am I obligated to use those services in an emergency?

 No. Pre-registration is not required for a General Population shelter.
 Pre-registration is encouraged but not required for Special Needs shelters and shelter transportation.
 You are not obligated to take advantage of either service if your plans change.